nathanreyes/v-calendar/docs-next/docs/calendar/dates.md

 }
 ```

-Multiple positions can be targeted by wrapped in another array.
+Multiple rules can be set by wrapping them in a separate array.

 ```ts
 {